Henry Gunther: Military service

 Being of recent German-American heritage, Gunther did not automatically enlist in the armed forces as many others did soon after the United States declared war on Germany in April 1917.
-In September 1917, he was drafted and quickly assigned to the 313th Infantry Regiment, nicknamed "Baltimore's Own"; it was part of the larger 157th Brigade of the 79th Infantry Division.
+In September 1917, he was drafted and assigned to the 313th Infantry Regiment, nicknamed "Baltimore's Own"; it was part of the larger 157th Brigade of the 79th Infantry Division.

 Promoted as a supply sergeant, he was responsible for clothing in his military unit, and arrived in France in July 1918 as part of the incoming American Expeditionary Forces.
 A critical letter home, in which he reported on the "miserable conditions" at the front and advised a friend to try anything to avoid being drafted, was intercepted by the Army postal censor.
 As a result, he was demoted from sergeant to private.

 Gunther's unit, Company 'A', arrived at the Western Front on September 12, 1918.
 Like all Allied units on the front of the Meuse-Argonne Offensive, it was still embroiled in fighting on the morning of November 11.
-The Armistice with Germany was signed by 5:00 a.m., local time, but it would not come into force until 11:00 a.m.
+The armistice with Germany was signed by 5:00 a.m., local time, but it would not come into force until 11:00 a.m.

 Gunther's squad approached a roadblock of two German machine guns in the village of Chaumont-devant-Damvillers near Meuse, in Lorraine.
-Gunther got up, against the orders of his close friend and now sergeant Ernest Powell, and charged with his bayonet.
-The German soldiers, already aware of the Armistice that would take effect in one minute, tried to wave Gunther away.
-He kept going and fired "a shot or two".
-When he got too close to the machine guns, he was shot in a short burst of automatic fire and killed instantly.
-The writer James M. Cain, then a reporter for the local daily newspaper The Sun, interviewed Gunther's comrades afterward and wrote that "Gunther brooded a great deal over his recent reduction in rank, and became obsessed with a determination to make good before his officers and fellow soldiers".
+Gunther got up, against the orders of his close friend and sergeant Ernest Powell, and charged the position with a Browning automatic rifle.
+The German soldiers, already aware of the armistice that would take effect in one minute, tried to wave Gunther away.
+He kept coming, and fired "a shot or two".
+When he got too close to the machine guns, he was hit by a short burst of automatic fire, dying instantly.

+The writer James M. Cain, then a reporter for The Baltimore Sun, interviewed Gunther's comrades afterward.
+He wrote that Gunther had "brooded a great deal over his recent reduction in rank, and became obsessed with a determination to make good before his officers and fellow soldiers".